-D.C., White House officials begin talks on contact tracing efforts after outbreak
+D.C., White House officials begin talks on contact-tracing efforts after outbreak

 County Executive Marc Elrich (D) said it’s unclear how many people connected to the White House or the Rose Garden event live in Montgomery County or have traveled to the suburb since they were possible exposed to the virus.

-In Washington, the city’s Alcoholic Beverage Regulation Administration said Wednesday that it is investigating after President Trump retweeted a video that appears to depict patrons of a D.C. bar violating the city’s social distancing guidelines.
+In Washington, the city’s Alcoholic Beverage Regulation Administration said Wednesday that it is investigating after the president retweeted a video that appears to depict patrons of a D.C. bar violating the city’s social distancing guidelines.

 The video appears to show three D.C. police officers walking into Harry’s Pub, about one block from Trump International Hotel downtown.
 The officers are wearing masks, although few patrons have face coverings as they stand and applaud the officers while chanting “back the blue.”

-Jared J. Powell, a spokesman for the D.C.
-Alcoholic Beverage Regulation Administration, said in an email Wednesday that the “matter has been assigned for investigation.”
-A person who answered the phone at Harry’s declined to comment and no one responded to an email sent to the business.
+Jared J. Powell, a spokesman for the Alcoholic Beverage Regulation Administration, said in an email Wednesday that the “matter has been assigned for investigation.”
+A person who answered the phone at Harry’s declined to comment, and no one responded to an email sent to the business.

 Under the city’s Phase 2 pandemic-related restrictions, bar patrons must be seated and wear face coverings when not eating or drinking.
 The investigation was first reported by Washingtonian.